logo

 It was the sound of a coffee grinder that put his words in enough context that I could follow along.
 I realized that he had been telling this story over and over, because the coffee grinder sound happened in the same part of it each time.

 When I caught on and mentioned the phrase "coffee grinder" he was delighted.
-Then I started understanding the gestures he made to illustrate the story, putting on his outdoor wear, buckling seat belts, sitting on the counter, pointing out the beans we wanted that day, handing over the cash, taking the bag of beans from the barista, driving home, the water kettle whistling, putting the filter in the cone, smelling the freshly poured cup of coffee.
+Then I started understanding the gestures he made to illustrate the story: putting on his outdoor wear, buckling seat belts; sitting on the counter, pointing out the beans we wanted that day; handing over the cash, taking the bag of beans from the barista, driving home; the water kettle whistling, putting the filter in the cone, smelling the freshly poured cup of coffee.
+Old school!

-He kept repeating that story and I eventually understood every step, and many words, although he spoke so quickly, leaving out the front and back, beginning or ending sounds of most of them.
+He kept repeating that story and I eventually understood every step, and many words, although he spoke so quickly, leaving out the front and back, beginning or ending sounds of many phrases and words.

-But I was equally surprised when he started to spell out words I could not understand after a few months of reading instruction in first grade, and have been surprised by just about every milestone from the start.
+I was equally surprised when he started to spell out words I could not understand after a few months of reading instruction in first grade, and painfully admit I have been surprised by just about every milestone along the way.

-He tested out to be "low functioning with low potential" - definitely not a Down syndrome superstar, from the start.
-My son has made good use of every opportunity he has found, many of them originally being side benefits of what I thought were more important ones.
+He tested out to be "low functioning with low potential" from the start - definitely not a Down Syndrome Superstar according to his evaluations.
+But my son has made good use of every opportunity he has found, many of them originally being side benefits of what I thought were more important ones.

 I am grateful that he has met me more than halfway all his life, and continues to make the effort as if it is not too much trouble in a world where most people are not supposed to be that interested in what he has to say.

-It could be that every person could amaze and delight the average mainstream civilian, if there was a technology or communication avenue open, and we were more often careful and interested listeners.
+I believe every person could amaze and delight the average mainstream civilian, if there was a technology or communication avenue open, and we were more careful and interested listeners.

 Reading Amanda Bagg's words causes me to feel that we don't really listen that well to what people say, whether they have a diagnosis or not.
 She reminds me that I seem to have to learn the same lessons about conversations and communication that I have been already been taught many times.